-It's been 3 minutes and we're still staring at my 6 y.o niece laying as still as she can (face down) on the floor.
+It's been 3 minutes and we're staring at my 6 y.o niece laying as still as she can (face down) on the floor.

-"Aeroplane? - chocolate bar?"
+"Aeroplane? - chocolate bar?" "phone?"

-"You might have to add something more." my brother says but she still remains as still as she can.
+"You might have to add something more," my brother says but she still remains in the same position.

 The timer ran out 2 minutes ago